DoubleHyphen/Personal-Blog/why_i_dislike_oop.md

 };
 ```
 …uh-oh.

-Just like that, we encounter the insurmountable problem.
+Just like that, we encounter an insurmountable problem.

 ### Inheritance bestows state
 Said problem is as follows: If we denote `Rectangle` to be a subcategory of `Parallelogram` via inheritance, we automatically bestow to it all the state that the latter already has.
 This, however, goes directly against the entire concept of the _genus and differentia_, which we mentioned earlier.